charleneguillaumot/ALPACA_from_terminal/README.md

 and from the Slicer Python console do : exec(open("alpaca_on_terminal_hamsters.py").read())

 See other comments inside the code

+## 0_rigid_predictions.py
+Python code to only launch the rigid registration steps (+TPS), from the previous ALPACA code, in a batch terminal procedure

 Do not hesitate to email me at charlene.guillaumot@u-bourgogne.fr for any question or comment